ianstormtaylor/slate/docs/concepts/10-normalizing.md

 The built-in constraints are fairly generic.
 But you can also add your own constraints on top of the built-in ones that are specific to your domain.

 To do this, you extend the `normalizeNode` function on the editor.
-The `normalizeNode` function gets called every time an operation is applied that changes a node (or its descendants), giving you the opportunity to ensure that the changes didn't leave it in an invalid state, and correcting the node if so.
+The `normalizeNode` function gets called every time an operation is applied that inserts or updates a node (or its descendants), giving you the opportunity to ensure that the changes didn't leave it in an invalid state, and correcting the node if so.

 For example here's a plugin that ensures `paragraph` blocks only have text or inline elements as children: